reinhart1010/nix/docs/en/common/warp-diag.md

 See also: `warp-cli`.
 More information: <https://developers.cloudflare.com/warp-client/>.

-- Generate a `zip` file with information about the system configuration and the WARP connection:
+- Generate a Zip file with information about the system configuration and the WARP connection:

 `warp-diag`

-- Generate a `zip` file with debug information including a timestamp to the output filename:
+- Generate a Zip file with debug information including a timestamp to the output filename:

 `warp-diag --add-ts`